mononihgt/online-experience-competition/README.md

 # Acknowledgement

-Here sincerely express my thanks to all the teammates, who share the entire results and harvests:
+**Here sincerely express my thanks to all the teammates, who share the entire results and harvests**

 (sorted alphabetically）